cypress-io/cypress/cypress/v0.0/documentation/3-Dashboard/0-Features.md

 We will offer similar pricing models of other Developer Tools you are familiar with using.

+Plans will likely start around the $99/month level.
 ***

 ## Can I host this myself?

-No, although we are looking to build an on-prem version of the Dashboard for use in the future.
+No, although we are looking to build an on-premise version of the Dashboard for use in private clouds.

 ***